arizonaCameraLab/ASDP_Render_Module/README.md

               for debugging.
 For infrared cameras, use the `--autoRange` option to automatically stretch the contrast for each image to the full range of pixel values.
-            - Run the **Collect_Calibration_Data** program from the **ASDP_Render_Module** repository to capture the frames for each target, providing it the name of the serial device, the IP address of the NIC to talk with the camera on, and target_N_poses.csv file name and a subdirectory of the configuration directory named **target_lateral_N_images** (where N is the target number).
+            - Run the **Collect_Calibration_Data** program from the **ASDP_Render_Module** repository to capture the frames for each target, providing it the IP address of the NIC to talk with the camera on, the camera serial number, and target_N_poses.csv file name and a subdirectory of the configuration directory named **target_lateral_N_images** (where N is the target number).
     - Run the **Target_Calibration_Estimate_Lateral** program and give it the camera, target and